North Anna

 May 23-24, 1864 - Richmond Area Battlefields

-The battle of the North Anna took place on May 23-24, 1864, and was the third battle of Gen. Ulysses S. Grant’s Overland Campaign.
-This is one of Robert E. Lee’s last great opportunities to strike a blow against the Army of the Potomac.
+The Battle of North Anna, which transpired on May 23-24, 1864, marked the third encounter of General Ulysses S. Grant’s Overland Campaign.
+It represented one of Robert E. Lee’s final major opportunities to land a significant strike against the Army of the Potomac.

-Located in Caroline and Hannover County, Virginia, the North Anna battlefield is today preserved by the Richmond National Battlefield Park, the American Battlefield Trust, and the Hannover County Parks.
-Notable sites are Lee’s Inverted V earthwork defense and the Mount Carmel Church used as Gen. Ulysses S. Grant’s headquarters.
+The North Anna battlefield, nestled in Caroline and Hanover County, Virginia, is presently preserved by the Richmond National Battlefield Park, the American Battlefield Trust, and Hanover County Parks.
+The most notable sites include Lee’s Inverted V earthwork defense and Mount Carmel Church, which served as General Ulysses S. Grant’s headquarters.

 The Battle of North Anna

-Gen. Lee will win the race to the next natural defensive barrier to the south, on the south bank of the North Anna River.
+General Lee prevailed in the race to the next natural defensive barrier to the south, settling on the southern bank of the North Anna River.

 At this point, both armies were totally exhausted from constant marching and fighting since May 5, 1864.
 Gen. Grant’s war of attrition began to take a serious toll on Gen. Lee’s health who will be ill and must ride in the back of the carriage.